Stem-Cells-Connective-Tissue-Disease-Treatment

 Genetic risk factors for developing connective tissue disorders

-There are several types of connective tissue diseases are caused directly due to genetic (familial) inheritance, including:
+Several types of connective tissue diseases are caused directly by genetic (familial) inheritance, including:

 • Ehlers-Danlos syndrome – Patients have very fragile & loose skin with hyperextensible joints